Nico314159/Paper-Negative-Explosions/README.md

 Unfortunately, Spigot and Paper makes it so negative radius creepers do nothing at all.
 As such, I have created this fork so that mapmakers can enjoy the performance benefits of Paper without having to give up useful vanilla functionality.

+**Important:** This is *not* a plugin, it is a replacement for the paper.jar file.
+So it is unfortunately not usable if your server host doesn't let you change the .jar directly.

 I will try my best to keep this fully in-sync with regular PaperMC.
 DM me on Discord at Nicoder#6884 if you have any issues.

 Compiling